AmadeusITGroup/Elastic-Scaling/README.md

     "com.amadeus.elastic_scaling.executors.min" -> the minimum number of executors to allocate for the job -> an Int value [1]
     "com.amadeus.elastic_scaling.executors.smoothing_factor" -> the smoothing factor for mean occupation calculation -> a Double value [0.6] between (0.0, 1.0]

+The dafault values provides a reasonable default configuration adapt to most use-cases.
+The only needed change is the `active` -> `true`

+Then configure the selected Cluster Interface, in order to be able to perform operation such as worker increase or decrease.

+    "com.amadeus.elastic_scaling.cluster_interface" -> Select the needed cluster interface, such as "com.amadeus.elastic_scaling.cluster_interface.DatabricksClusterInterface"

+In case of `DatabricksClusterInterface`, you have to provide:

+    "com.amadeus.elastic_scaling.host" -> Databricks workspace host for API interaction (example: https://adb-nnn.mm.azuredatabricks.net/)
+    "com.amadeus.elastic_scaling.auth_mode" -> Authorisation mode to be used.
+Can be PAT for Personal Access Token mode, or SP for Service Principal authentication.

+    "com.amadeus.elastic_scaling.pat.personal_access_token" -> In case PAT is chosen as authorisation mode, store the PAT to be used.

+    "com.amadeus.elastic_scaling.sp.TenantID" -> In case SP is chosed, store the Tenant ID "com.amadeus.elastic_scaling.sp.ApplicationID" -> In case SP is chosen, store the Application ID of the selected Service Principal
+    "com.amadeus.elastic_scaling.sp.ApplicationPassword" -> In case SP is chosen, store the Application Secret of the selected Service Principal

 Example:

     spark.conf.set("com.amadeus.elastic_scaling.active", "true" )

+    spark.conf.set("com.amadeus.elastic_scaling.cluster_interface", "com.amadeus.elastic_scaling.cluster_interface.DatabricksClusterInterface")

+    spark.conf.set("com.amadeus.elastic_scaling.auth_mode", "PAT")
+    spark.conf.set("com.amadeus.elastic_scaling.personal_access_token", "<PAT-TOKEN>")

+    spark.conf.set("com.amadeus.elastic_scaling.host", "https://adb-xxx.yy.azuredatabricks.net/")

 Then, instantiate the ElasticScaling class: